Gerald A. Miller: Academic and professional timeline (1969-present)

-He received his Bachelor of Science degree in Agronomy at Virginia Polytechnic Institute in 1965, followed by a Master of Science in Soil Science at Iowa State University in 1971.
-He went on to receive his Ph.D. in Soil Science at Iowa State University in 1974.
-After achieving his PhD in 1974, Dr. Miller went on to hold many academic and professional titles and leadership roles, particularly at Iowa State University.
-He served as a graduate research assistant (1969–1971) and research associate (1971–1974) while working on his M.S.
+Miller received his Bachelor of Science degree in Agronomy at Virginia Polytechnic Institute in 1965, followed by a Master of Science in Soil Science at Iowa State University in 1971.
+He went on to receive his Ph.D. in Soil Science at Iowa State University in 1974 and served as a graduate research assistant (1969–1971) and research associate (1971–1974) while working on his M.S.
 (1971) and Ph.D.
 (1974).
 On December 1, 1974, he was appointed as an assistant professor and Iowa State University Extension Agronomist (1974–1977).
-After receiving tenure, Dr. Miller became an associate professor and maintained the title of Extension Agronomist from 1977 through 1983.
-Again in 1983, after receiving a promotion to professor, Dr. Miller continued to be the university's Extension Agronomist until 1998.
-In 1998, Dr. Miller became the Associate Dean of Extension Programs and Outreach at the College of Agriculture and Life Sciences until 2010.
+He continued to be the Extension Agronomist until 1998.
+After receiving tenure, Miller became an associate professor in 1977, and was promoted to professor in 1983.
+In 1998, Miller became the Associate Dean of Extension Programs and Outreach at the College of Agriculture and Life Sciences until 2010.
 From 2004-2010, he maintained the position of Iowa State University Director of Agriculture and Natural Resources Extension.
 In June 2010, he was appointed interim Vice President for Extension and Outreach at Iowa State University until 2011.
-He continued research as a professor of agronomy until June 2011.
-He became both Professor and Associate Dean Emeritus at Iowa State University from July 2011 to the present.
+He continued research as a professor of agronomy until June 2011, and became both Professor and Associate Dean Emeritus at Iowa State University in July 2011, where he continues to work.